kenwals/BoWood-Audio/README.md

 1. As a visitor to this site, I want to see what services are available so I can decide if I want to do business here.
 2. As a visitor to this site, I want to see pictures of the studio, so I know who what to expect.
 3. As a visitor to this site, I want to be able to contact the studio, so that I can make queries or request a booking.
+4. As a visitor to this site, I want to be able to see a list of products, so that I can make an online purchase.
+5. As a visitor to this site, I want to be able to view individual product details, so that I check product details before deciding to purchase.

 ### Owner Goals